 NAS (network-attached storage) is getting more and more popular these days.
 As with other types of data storage, such as your computer’s local storage, external storage and cloud storage, there can be duplicate files on your NAS drives.
-You may want to find and delete unwanted duplicates to free up space and better manage your files.
+You may want to find and delete unwanted duplicates to free up storage space and better manage your files.

 How to access it